ComStore - New UI

 These Monitoring policies aim to provide a best-practice solution for the most typically encountered usage scenarios involving Datto RMM.
 However, they only serve as guidelines and may require modification depending on device configuration.
 (For example, ensure that network Monitoring policies are querying the correct SNMP OIDs of your devices.)

-For more information, refer to the following topics: Download a Monitoring policy (current UI), Download a ComStore policy (New UI), and Best practices for Monitoring policies (general topic that includes detailed information on the criteria monitored in some of the policies).
+For more information, refer to the following topics: Download a Monitoring policy (legacy UI), Download a ComStore policy (New UI), and Best practices for Monitoring policies (general topic that includes detailed information on the criteria monitored in some of the policies).